TALES FROM THE COOP Now at foody.org/coop.html

 Next came the board-of-directors election.
 The six-seat board has five electable members, plus Holtz as the perpetual sixth.
 Coordinator shill Electromagnetic Israel, whose three-year term had just expired, was running again.
 Israel said that he respected the "strong governmental system that has been an important part of our coop's success," that board candidates should want to retain the current system, and that "those of us who don't go to church or a synagogue come to the coop."
 When a member asked how he would have voted if the General Meeting had voted no on enforcing prices on labels (item pricing), Israel was evasive, saying that the "coop has made decisions ranging from good to excellent," that he had much respect for the membership, and that it was "not only hypothetical, but a nonexistent question."

-That "strong governmental system" is a direct democracy in which any coop members can propose, vote for, or vote against policies at the monthly General Meetings -- meetings which, thanks to inconvenience and apolitical apathy, are attended by less than 1 percent of the membership.
+That "strong governmental system" is a direct democracy in which any coop members can propose, vote for, or vote against policies at the monthly General Meetings -- meetings which, thanks to inconvenience and apathy, are attended by less than 1 percent of the membership.
 This makes it easy for the coordinators to pack those meetings with themselves and their member allies.
 After anti-coordinator, pro-democracy advocates won elections to the board of directors, they briefly derailed the Building Next Door expansion, claiming to speak for a silent majority of members who favored greater oversight of the coordinators and less commercialism.
-After that brief coup, the coordinators began packing the Annual Meeting's board elections by collecting hundreds of member proxies to support their candidates, sometimes outvoting the entire membership present at the Annual Meeting.
+After that brief coup, the coordinators began packing future board elections by collecting hundreds of member proxies to support their candidates, sometimes outvoting the entire membership present at the Annual Meeting.
 Members can now use their proxies directly, voting for specific board candidates or issues.

 The democracy advocates have withered away except for one General Meeting gadfly, Andy Kaufman on a Bad Day, who still cranks out incoherent speeches at meetings and rambling letters to the editor in the Gazette.
 Only Andy Kaufman chose to run against Israel for the board seat.
 In a previous year's election, Andy Kaufman appeared at the Annual Meeting wearing a big hand-lettered sign over his rear: VOTE BY PROXY DEFEAT THE DOOMSDAY MACHINE.
-This year, both candidates had settled for publishing their statements in the Gazette, where Andy Kaufman managed to misquote these dispatches despite making his living as a transcriber.
+This year, both candidates had settled for publishing their statements in the Gazette, where Andy Kaufman manages to misquote these dispatches despite making his living as a transcriber.

 At the Annual Meeting, each candidate had one minute to speak and three minutes to answer questions.
 But after Israel's statement and Q and A, Andy Kaufman stayed silent.
 As several in the audience cried out "Why won't you speak?", he stood up, said "This is me," and sat down.
 Finally he said that the allotted four minutes weren't enough.